williamgilpin/dysts/README.md

 ## Reference

-For additional details, please see the preprint.
-If using this code for published work, please consider citing the paper.
+For more information, or if using this code for published work, please consider citing the papers.

 > William Gilpin.
 "Chaos as an interpretable benchmark for forecasting and data-driven modelling" Advances in Neural Information Processing Systems (NeurIPS) 2021 https://arxiv.org/abs/2110.05266

-For the forecasting experiments, please refer to the preprint

 > William Gilpin.
-"Large-scale statistical forecasting models reassess the unpredictability of chaotic systems" 2023 https://arxiv.org/abs/2303.08011
+"Model scale versus domain knowledge in statistical forecasting of chaotic systems" Physical Review Research 2023 https://arxiv.org/abs/2303.08011

 We are very grateful for any suggestions or contributions.
 See [`CONTRIBUTING.md`](CONTRIBUTING.md)